xcbayot/diabetesml/README.md

 ##  **Pipeline Overview**
 1. **QIIME2 Analysis:**
-   - Demultiplexing and OTU calculation from 16S metabarcoding FASTQ files.
+   - Demultiplexing and OTU calculation from 16S metabarcoding FASTQ files or taxonomy classification if OTU Biom files are used from Qiita
 2. **R Analysis:**
    - Subsampling and normalization of hyper-variable sOTUs.
    - Machine learning model training and evaluation for diabetes prediction.